 All new employees are introduced to and agree to abide by University technology policies during the hiring process with the appropriate hiring office.
-Information about UTS provisioned system and application access can be found in Accounts.
+Information about UTS provisioning systems, account termination, and application access can be found in Accounts.

 Account access policies are defined in Policy #890 Use of University Information Technology Resources , Procedures, Section III Access to Resources.

 Access to specific data is generally limited by need to know, job responsibilities, supervisor approval, data steward approval, and university Policy #860 Information Security.
 Access to certain enterprise systems is administered by University Technology Services.